 - The kinetic energy of particles is higher than solids and liquids.

-- An example of gas: air, helium, nitrogen, oxygen, carbon dioxide, etc.
+- An example of gases: air, helium, nitrogen, oxygen, carbon dioxide, etc.

 The three states of matter can be represented by the following diagram which describes all the properties as discussed above.

-To know more about states of matter download Byju’s-the learning app.
+To know more about the states of matter, properties of matter and more, register with BYJU’S and download our app.